 Mental Health Treatment

-- Approximately 41% of adults in the US with a mental illness received mental health treatment in the past year, which means close to 60% did not.
+- Approximately 41% of adults in the US with a mental illness received mental health treatment in the past year.

-- Just over 50% of children in the US with a mental illness, between ages 8-15, received mental health treatment in the past year, which means approximately 50% did not.
+- Just over 50% of children in the US with a mental illness, between ages 8-15, received mental health treatment in the past year.

 The Impact of Mental Illness